trinity-int/branch/README.md

 #Install Python with custom installation, make sure you have pip selected
 https://www.python.org/downloads/

+#Install pipenv
+In your terminal:
+pip install pipenv

+#Install Flask
+In your terminal:
+pip install flask

 If you do not have a text editor you have/like, install Visual Studio Code at: https://code.visualstudio.com/
 Visual Studio Code also has a built in console if you use the keyboard shortcut 'ctrl + `'